DefianceDigital/AVRgo/README.md

 - Built in Micro-SD card slot with BinStacking capabilities (flashing sketches via Serial Command Line or from within another sketch)
 - Integrated RGB LED allows for a customized look, as well as displaying information visually
 - More on-board features, along with an extensive library allows for much greater capabilies than other developement boards, while requiring much less effort and/or experience.
-- The internal 3000mAh LiPo battery with built-in charger provides all the power you need, wherever you need it.
+- The available internal LiPo battery with built-in charger provides all the power you need, wherever you need it.
+  - The DIY Platform does not include internal LiPo Battery
+  - The Mover Platform includes internal 1000mAh LiPo Battery
+  - The Maker Platform includes internal 3000mAh LiPo Battery
 - Triple Battery Protection Circuit allows for optimal use of the LiPo battery by even the most inexperienced users.
   - Redundant Low Voltage Cutoff ensures the battery never drops to a damaging voltage.
   - 900/1800mA Polyfuse disconnects the battery if current is exessively high (such as a short to ground) and can be reset by turning the board off for a few seconds.